Advancing Yukon’s Macmillan Pass Zinc-Lead-Silver Project

 Significant potential remains to expand the known mineralization at the Tom and Jason deposits at depth and along trend.
 Historic exploration activities on the MAC claims were limited to early stage work in the search for gold, however several areas of zinc and lead geochemical anomalies were discovered in stream sediments and soils.

-Fireweed Zinc is testing that potential via an exploration campaign aimed at expanding the known mineralization on the Tom and Jason claims, and establishing a NI 43-101 compliant resource estimate.
+Fireweed Zinc is testing that potential via an exploration campaign aimed at expanding the known mineralization on the Tom and Jason claims.
 The program also includes aerial and ground reconnaissance over the MAC claims to delineate targets for further exploration.
-The company expects to complete the resource estimate by the end of 2017, followed by the PEA in Q2 2018.
+In July 2018, the company began its 10,000-meter drill program aimed at expanding the project’s resource.

 Fireweed is managed by a veteran group of mining professionals